Beaugmc86/meet/README.md

 **Scenario 1:** An event element is collapsed by default.

-- Given the events app is open;
+- Given the user have just opened the app;

 - When the user views the list of events;

-- Then each event element should be collapsed.
+- Then all events details should be hidden.

 **Scenario 2:** User can expand an event to see details.

-- Given user has decided to click on an event to see more details;
+- Given the user have just opened the app;

-- When user clicks on a button or card;
+- When the user clicks on the details button of one of the events;

-- Then the user should see more details of the event.
+- Then the event's details should be shown;

+- And the event's details button title will be adjusted to (hide details).

 **Scenario 3:** User can collapse an event to hide details.

-- Given the user is viewing the expanded details of an event;
+- Given the event's details are shown;

+- And the event's Details button title is (hide details);

-- When the user selects to collapse the event;
+- When the user clicks on Details button of that event;

-- Then the event details should be hidden.
+- Then the event's details should be hidden;

+- And the event's Details button title will be adjusted to (show details)

 ### Feature 3: Specify Number of Events

 **Scenario 1:** When user hasn’t specified a number, 32 events are shown by default.

-- Given the events app is open;
+- Given the user have just opened the app;
+- And the user Haven't changed the number of events;

-- When the user views the list of events;
+- When the user views the events list;

-- Then the user should see 32 events displayed.
+- Then the Number Of Events input field should display 32 by default;

+- And the number of events in the list should be 32 by default.

 **Scenario 2:** User can change the number of events displayed.

-- Given the user is viewing the list of events;
+- Given the user have just opened the app;

-- When the user specifies a new number of events to display;
+- When the user changes the value of Number Of Events input field;

-- Then the list of events should update to show the specified number.
+- Then the number of events in the list will change accordingly.

 ### Feature 4: Use App When Offline